XHEZAR-FM

-XHEZAR-FM is a radio station on 96.1 FM in Puebla, Puebla, Mexico.
-It carries the Arroba FM pop format from Grupo Radiorama.
+XHEZAR-FM is a radio station on 96.1 FM in Puebla, Puebla, Puebla, Mexico.
+It broadcasts on 96.1 FM, XHEZAR-FM is owned by Grupo Radiorama and operated by Cadena In and is known as La 96 FM with an Adult Contemporary Format.

 History

 XEZAR-AM 920 received its concession on January 6, 1989.
 It began broadcasting later that year as part of Corporación Puebla de Radiodifusión, a subsidiary company of Grupo ACIR; the concession was held by Alberto Guilbot Serros until ACIR purchased it outright in 1998.
 The original format was ranchera as Q Bonita.
 At the beginning of the 2000s, it changed its format to Spanish adult contemporary as Inolvidable; in 2004, it returned to ranchera as "Bonita".
 Three years later, it became 920 Noticias, a repeater of the Mexico City stations 88.9 Noticias and La 1260.

 In 2009, Grupo ACIR sold a group of its stations, located throughout Mexico, to Radiorama, including XEZAR-AM.
 This was Radiorama's first station in the Puebla market, and the company opted to lease it out to Grupo Oro.
 It changed to grupera music as La Z before becoming W Radio Puebla in 2012.

 In 2014, control of XEZAR-AM was taken over by Radiorama.
 Under Radiorama operation, its formats have been Encuentro 920, airing a pop format, and Éxtasis Digital, English-language classic hits.
 In 2017, it joined the Arroba FM pop network.

 XEZAR migrated to FM on September 13, 2018, as XHEZAR-FM 96.1.
 A new tower was installed at the Radiorama studios.
 The AM station concluded broadcasting in 2020.

+In April 2025, Grupo Radiorama leased XHEZAR and its sister station XHRTP-FM in San Martín Texmelucan to Intolerancia Diario.
+On May 7, the "La 96 FM" format was launched.